TheSoftwareHouse/Kakunin/docs/configuration.md

 `browserLanguage` - languge of browser `default: en-GB` ISO 639-1 codes

-`chromeOptions` - empty array, where user can pass desired chromeOptions arguments,g list of [available switches](https://peter.sh/experiments/chromium-command-line-switches/)
+`chromeOptionsAdditionalArgs` - an empty array, where user can pass desired arguments to the `chromeOptions.args` array, list of [available switches](https://peter.sh/experiments/chromium-command-line-swi--crash-on-failure ⊗	hes/)

 `timeout` - global timeout for a single step execution in seconds `default: 60`